 With the all-in-one Facebook Pixel, you can perform conversion tracking, conversion optimization as well as retargeting with a single-pixel code.
 Sounds really cool, right?

 But, there’s a catch.
-For one Ad account, you can generate only one pixel code.
+For one Ad account, you can generate a single pixel code only.

-A Facebook pixel counts conversions as when someone taking a specific action on your website as defined by you after an ad impression or click-through on your Facebook Ad.
-The default attribution window is 24 hours for an ad view, and 28 days for an ad click through.
+A Facebook pixel counts conversions when someone takes a specific action on your website.
+This action is defined by you after an ad impression or click-through on your Facebook Ad.
+The default attribution window is 24 hours for an ad view and 28 days for an ad click-through.
 It means that someone who converts on your website within 24 hours of an ad impression or within 28 days of clicking through your Facebook ad will be considered as a Facebook conversion.

-Since you have a single pixel code you can install it on one website and track conversions easily.
+Since you have a pixel code, you can install it on one website and track conversions easily.
 But when you have to manage ads for more websites, your conversion counts will get mixed up.
 And there’s no way that you can segregate these conversions according to the websites.